-Thank you for the opportunity to testify in support of SB2219.
 With continued state funding, Reading Corps can serve an additional 175 students who are not receiving service.
 We can help support students during this time of COVID learning loss and to help increase the number of 3rd graders reading proficiently in ND.
-You will find additional testimony in support of this bill online from principals and parents who have had students in the program.
+Under the 2219 testimony, you will find additional testimony in support of the program from principals and parents.